|Back to Back Issues Page|

 Which means keeping sodium to a minimum in the form of sea salts, leavening, table salt, iodized salts, and soy sauce.

-And I still prefer raw foods (especially sushi, raw dairy, and raw meats) over their cooked counterparts.
+And I still prefer raw foods (especially raw seafood, raw dairy, and raw meats) over their cooked counterparts.
 However, I still enjoy some cooked foods.

-A moderate carb count appears to be best for me as well.
-And I've decided not to eliminate any food groups as this leads to a more acidic diet.
+A moderate carb to a low carb diet (depending on exposure to yeast, blue light, etc.) appears to be best for me as well, but I've decided not to eliminate any food groups as this can lead to a more acidic diet.

 The work of Esther Hicks and her ability to connect to source energy is what taught me about the Vortex and the path of least resistance.
 And it is some of the most inspirational work you'll probably find!